Denied Social Security Disability Claim?

 What If My Condition Is Not in the Blue Book?

 You may still qualify for Social Security disability benefits even though your condition is not listed in the Blue Book.
-Our experienced disability attorneys can explain more about the process of applying for benefits under this circumstance.
+Our disability attorneys can explain more about applying for benefits under this circumstance.
+Each case is unique, which is why personalized legal advice can help highlight equally compelling evidence under the criteria of equivalence.
+Assistance in comparing your condition to similar listed impairments can shed light on qualification opportunities available outside the standard Blue Book guidelines.

 Is There a Financial Requirement for Social Security Disability?

 Yes, each program has a financial requirement in addition to the physical or mental requirement.
 But what is the difference between SSDI and SSI?
 For SSDI, you must have worked a sufficient period to qualify for benefits; however, SSI does not require a work history.
-Both programs do have income limits in order to qualify for benefits.
+Both programs do have income limits to qualify for benefits.
+Understanding the financial cut-offs is critical to maintaining eligibility.

 Can I Work While On Disability?